afiodorov/afiodorov.github.io/_posts/2015-11-12-unbiased-coin.md

 derived from the [Cox's theorem][cox].
 See the details in ["Probability Theory:
 The Logic of Science" by E.T.
 Jaynes][reviews]

-Now I reserve the right to introduce "fair coins", "biased dice", etc. in *pure* maths only.
+Now I reserve the right to introduce "fair coins", "loaded dice", etc. in *pure* maths only.
 I treat it as a shorthand.
 It is much more elegant than saying "let's start with an observer who assigned the following probabilities to the following events".
 That's just too much.